 The following attributes within the Access-Accept/Reject are supported for the IPv6 subscribers:

 - Framed-IPv6-Address – specifies the subscriber Ipv6 address.
 This attribute value is set in the response to have to match the value specified in the corresponding request.

 - Framed-IPv6-Prefix – specifies the IPv6 subscriber network prefix.
 Both the size of the prefix and its value within the response have to match the ones specified in the request.

 - Framed-IPv6-Pool – the pool name.
 Is an optional attribute.
 If this attribute is specified in the response, it will be transmitted within all the Accounting-Requests.

-In case of IPv6, the response should always contain either one of the Framed-IPv6-Address attributes or the Framed-IPv6-Prefix ones (or both).
-In this case, the Stingray Service Gateway interprets the Framed-IPv6-Address attribute as a subnet prefix, without taking into account the least significant bits of the address (remember that the Stingray can handle only the equal sized prefixes specified by the ipv6_subnetwork parameter).
+In the case of IPv6, the response should always contain either one of the Framed-IPv6-Address attributes or the Framed-IPv6-Prefix ones (or both).
+In this case, the Stingray Service Gateway interprets the Framed-IPv6-Address attribute as a subnet prefix, without taking into account the least significant bits of the address (remember that the Stingray can handle only the equal-sized prefixes specified by the ipv6_subnetwork parameter).

 Advantages of moving to the IPv6